fbpx

 Your watermark will be placed on your photo or document in its original size.

-Increase the watermark size by clicking any control handles around it while holding Shift and then pushing it outwards.
+You can increase the watermark size by clicking any control handles around it and then pushing them outwards to make them larger or inwards to make them smaller.

 To change the color of your watermark, hold Control (Win) or Command (Mac), and click the layer thumbnail.
 That will create a selection around the icon.